21 Best Places to Take Pictures Near Sedona, Arizona in 2026

 14. Chocola Tree Organic Eatery

-Head here at 595 West Highway 89A Sedona, AZ 86336.
-Famous for their organically sourced meals and enjoy a good brunch here.
-Order for takeaways if planning to eat while traveling.
-From assorted chocolates to tasty gluten-free meals, serve your appetite with the best.
+Head here at 595 West Highway 89A, Sedona, AZ 86336.
+They are famous for their organically sourced meals, and enjoy a good brunch here.
+Order takeaways if you are planning to eat while traveling.
+From assorted chocolates to tasty gluten-free meals, satisfy your appetite with the best.

 15. Slide Rock State Park

-This apple orchard transformed into a state park offers a vast area for tourist attraction.
-The park hosts several fun things like hiking trails, wildlife sightings, swimming, and kid activities.
-Booking spots for events like picnics and marriage are also done here.
-In addition, it is a fun site for outdoor activity through the Oak Creek-carved landscape.
-Entry fee: $20.
+Book a spot for events like picnics and weddings, which are also held here.
+In addition, it is a fun site for outdoor activities through the Oak Creek-carved landscape—entry fee: $20.

 16. Grasshopper Point Swimming & Picnic Area

-Near Sedona in the Oak Creek Canyon lies this famous picnic spot.
-The Red Wonder of Sedona comes next to the Grand Canyon with its lovely view of Arizona.
+Near Sedona, in the Oak Creek Canyon, lies this famous picnic spot.
+The Red Wonder of Sedona comes next to the Grand Canyon, offering a lovely view of Arizona.
 They restrict camping and campfires.

 Jumping off the cliff into the swimming hole rests at your discretion.
 Open from 9 AM to Dusk, the best time to visit is from March to November.
 It is a fun sight for wildlife and bird watching, nature photography, family picnics, and cooling off.